maybevoid/casimir/README.md

   currentTime :: m UTCTime
 ```

-In `implicit-effects`, we'd instead define the time effect as follow:
+In `implicit-effects`, we define the time effect instead as follow:

 ```haskell
 data TimeEff